 How can different disciplines work together to develop our understanding?

-For the upcoming academic year (2015-2016) the seminar series will be based on the upcoming “Paris 2015” climate conference, which is to feature global political leaders and determine the future of climate change politics for decades to come.
-Paris 2015 will be a crucial conference as it aims to achieve a new international agreement on the climate applicable to all countries, with the aim of keeping global warming below 2°C.
+During the academic year (2015-2016) the seminar series was based on the “Paris 2015” climate conference (COP21), which featured global political leaders to determine the future of climate change politics for decades to come.
+Paris 2015 was a crucial conference achieved a new international agreement on the climate applicable to all countries, with the aim of keeping global warming below 2°C.

-Throughout the seminar series we will invite specialists with a direct connection to, or research interest in, specific themes that feature during the Paris 2015 conference, including among others the 2˚c limit; the relationship between science and policy; political engagement with climate change; the role of religion and morality; issues surrounding gender and indigenous knowledge and the role of government in mitigating against climate-induced challenges.
-Supported by our broad network of researchers and participants the seminars will be structured according to three sub-themes corresponding to the three terms of the year:
+Throughout the seminar series we will invite specialists with a direct connection to, or research interest in specific themes such as the relationship between science and policy; political engagement with climate change; the role of religion and morality; issues surrounding gender and indigenous knowledge and the role of government in mitigating against climate-induced challenges.

 Our most recent seminar took place on 28th February 2017, details below.